Foton Toano Grand-V: Overview

+The Foton Toano Grand-V Pro variant with rear barn doors.

-The Foton Toano Grand-V was launched on June 18, 2024, with both commercial and passenger variants available.
+The Toano Grand-V was launched on June 18, 2024, with both commercial and passenger variants available.
 The commercial variant offers 6 to 10 cubic meters (212–353 cubic feet) of cargo space, while the passenger variants comes as a 9–12 seater depending on the configuration.
 Powertrain includes a diesel engine, a hybrid system or a battery-electric powertrain.

 The diesel variant is powered by a 2.0 liter turbo inline-four engine producing 152 hp mated to a 5-speed or 6-speed manual transmission.

 Foton Toano Grand-V EV

-The Foton Toano Grand-V EV is the electric variant of the Grand-V. Three battery sizes are available for 300, 400 and 500 kilometers of range.
+The Toano Grand-V EV is the electric variant of the Grand-V. Three battery sizes are available for 300, 400 and 500 kilometers of range.
 The 400 km range variant is equipped with a battery capacity of 77 kWh.

+Foton Toano X5 and X6

+Based on the Toano Grand-V, The Toano X5 and Toano X6 variants were launched in April 2025.
+The X5 is designed for logistics, while the X6 is the name for more premium passenger models.
+Both variants feature a more prominent front grille design compared to the regular Foton Toano Grand-V.